aakb/byraadsarkivet/README.md

 ## File structure
 * All code is compiled into /dist folder.
+* All work code is located in src/assets.
 * webpack.config.js is used to determine file structure.
 See more:
   [https://webpack.js.org]
 * Twig layout files are compiled into individual .html files